lemayian23/E-commerce/doc/cla/corporate/focusate.md

 Lithuania, 2018-12-12

-Focusate JSC agrees to the terms of the Odoo Corporate Contributor License Agreement v1.0.
+Focusate JSC agrees to the terms of the ecommerce Corporate Contributor License Agreement v1.0.

 I declare that I am authorized and able to make this agreement and sign this